Non-medicinal treatments for menopause symptoms: What works and what doesn’t

 Many women experience mood changes during menopause.
 These remedies can help, but please talk with your doctor if you need more support:

-- Take up a calming practice.
+• Take up a calming practice.
 Consider yoga, guided meditation, deep breathing, progressive muscle relaxation, or tai chi.
-There are lots of apps and YouTube videos to get you started.
+There are lots of apps and YouTube videos to get started.

-- Connect with friends and family.
-Nurture your relationships, especially those with friends who are going through the same kinds of life changes you are.
+• Connect with friends and family.
+Nurture your relationships, especially with those who are going through the same kinds of life changes as you.

 Natural solutions for pain during sex

-With lower estrogen at menopause, many women notice vaginal dryness and thinner vaginal tissue, which can lead to painful intercourse.
+With lower estrogen in menopause, many women notice vaginal dryness and thinner vaginal tissue, which can lead to painful intercourse.

-A water-based lubricant can help.
+Applying vaginal moisturizers several times per week to the vulva and vagina may help improve vaginal dryness.
+A water-based lubricant can help with pain during sex.
 You can find lots of brands near the condom section in your grocery or drug store.
-Skip products with glycerin or petroleum jelly since they can cause yeast infections.
+Skip products with glycerin or petroleum jelly, since they can cause yeast infections.

 What about herbal supplements?